sparkle-project/Sparkle/README.markdown

 ### Building the distribution package

 `cd` to the root of the Sparkle source tree and run `make release`.
-Sparkle-*VERSION*.tar.bz2 will be created in a temporary directory and revealed in Finder after the build has completed.
+Sparkle-*VERSION*.tar.xz (or .bz2) will be created in a temporary directory and revealed in Finder after the build has completed.

 Alternatively, build the Distribution scheme in the Xcode UI.